rbus64/lightup/README.md

 # lightup-04b

-A project done by Adrien Coussement, Gaetan Cantelobre, Baptiste Rolando.
+A project done by  Baptiste Rolando.

 ## Rules